 Hiring key engineers and technical managers

-The Chief Technology Officer has the most dynamic and far-reaching key performance indicators (KPIs) out of all C-level managers.
+A Chief Technology Officer has the most dynamic and far-reaching key performance indicators (KPIs) out of all C-level managers.
 The KPIs range from tech-related ones, like maintaining security issues or product and service innovation, to more business-specific metrics, including revenue and return on investments (ROI).

-The CTO's KPIs can differ greatly by company.
+CTO's KPIs can differ greatly by company.
 For instance, a product-focused CTO will likely measure cost savings, customer engagement, and delivery.
 At the same time, a CTO driving business development will be assessed in terms of sales and company growth.

-A CTO is sometimes called a Chief Information Officer (CIO), but the two roles differ.
+A CTO is sometimes called a Chief Information Officer (CIO), but the roles differ.
 While a CTO's primary duties revolve around external customers, tech trends, and product engineering, a CIO is responsible for internal users, core systems and infrastructure, and business automation.
-To better understand these roles’ differences, check out the table below:
+To better understand these roles' differences, check out the table below:

 CTO | CIO |